jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/11-logout-2.png">
 </details>

-12. As a new user, I want to register an account with Pic Pals so that i can become a member and use the app as intended.
+12. As a new user, I want to register an account with Pic Pals so that I can become a member and use the app as intended.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |